Dispersal density estimation across scales

 \subsubsection{The interaction approach via $\mathcal V_\sigma(f)$}

-While the deconvolution approach ignores the information of the parents, an estimator based on the interaction of parents and their offspring can be constructed via $\psi_2$, taking now $\psi_1=1$ to be constant.
+While the deconvolution approach ignores the infor\-mation of the parents, an estimator based on the interaction of parents and their offspring can be constructed via $\psi_2$, taking now $\psi_1=1$ to be constant.
 From \eqref{eq:exp}, we obtain

 The bias is small only if $n\sigma$ is small, a result which is consistent with the heuristics of Section \ref{sec: dispersal inference setting}.
 Beyond that scale, as soon as $\sigma \approx n^{-1}$ the situation is a bit more involved.
 More specifically, when $\sigma \ll n^{-1}$, the offspring traits concentrate around their parents: we expect roughly to have $n\sigma h$ parental traits in a $\sigma h$-neighbourhood of the trait of a child $Y_{j}=X_{i_j}+\sigma D_{j}$.
 With overwhelming probability only the true parent trait $X_{i_j}$ of $Y_{j}$ is actually present in this neighbourhood.
-Then the sum in $i$ over all parents in vanishes and we expect the approximation
+Then the sum in $i$ over all parents vanishes and we expect the approximation

 to be valid, while the sum is of order $n\lambda \mu$.
 More precisely, we expect